All Episodes

 We should be for securing our own border.

-It's it's not in competence.
+It's not incompetent.

-They are doing exactly what they want to do, which is flouting our laws and and ensuring that we have an invasion in this country that puts every citizen at peril uh and in danger.
+They are doing exactly what they want to do, which is flouting our laws and ensuring that we have an invasion in this country that puts every citizen at peril and in danger.

-So these should be easy whether you've got a whole bunch of Republicans or you're down to a one seat majority.
+So these should be easy whether you've got a whole bunch of Republicans or you're down to a one-seat majority.

 Why would any of them vote against any of those things?

-Yet yet we seem to struggle to get the votes for these these very simple uh things that quite honestly, Jeff, as you know, um and Rose, most Republicans ran when they ran for office, they said if you elect us, this is what we'll do.
+Yet we seem to struggle to get the votes for these very simple things that quite honestly, Jeff, as you know, and Rose, most Republicans ran.

 We don't either.